The 5 benefits of B2B social listening

 Use a content-driven approach to do this.
 Create valuable content that demonstrates how your solution addresses specific pain points, and drop this into relevant conversations.
 By offering help instead of a hard sell, you can establish your brand as a trusted resource in your industry.

 Semrush demonstrates social selling.
-Once they identify a potential buyer through social listening, they engage with enducational content and a free trial.
+Once they identify a potential buyer through social listening, they engage with educational content and a free trial.

 Resolve issues